ruby-amqp/rubyamqp.info/articles/working_with_queues.md

 [consumer1] Got message #5, SKIPPED
 —
  by now consumer 1 has received three messages it did not acknowledge.
- With prefetch = 3, AMQP broker will not send it any more messages until consumer 1 sends an ack
+ With :prefetch => 3, AMQP broker will not send it any more messages until consumer 1 sends an ack
 —
 [consumer2] Received Message #6, redelivered = false, ack-ed